 Link addresses

-Link addresses (as used in target and source of the “attach” performative) SHOULD NOT include a network endpoint.
+Link addresses (as used in target address and source address of the “attach” performative) SHOULD NOT include a network endpoint.

 Links are made over a connection which has already been established, so a network endpoint is redundant.
 If a link address has a network endpoint this is not an error, but it MUST be ignored (this allows AMQP addresses to be copied without checking for a network endpoint).